TabbyML/tabby/website/docs/extensions/troubleshooting.md

 the server, make sure to specify the device in the arguments using  `--device cuda`, `--device rocm` or `--device metal`.
 You can also try using a smaller model from the available [models](https://tabby.tabbyml.com/docs/models/).

-By default, the timeout for automatically triggered completion requests is set to 4 seconds.
-You can adjust this timeout value in the [config file](https://tabby.tabbyml.com/docs/extensions/configurations).

 ## Want to Deep Dive via Logs?

 If you cannot solve the issue using the previous steps, you may want to